progmatix21/Chilka/README.md

 Each file name gets its own collection of the same name (assuming MongoDB).

-> **Note:**  It is the responsibility of the plugin to enforce this schema.
+> **Note:**  It is the responsibility of the plugin to choose or enforce a particular schema.
 For databases that do not have the concept of a collection, the plugin needs to ensure that this abstraction is realized suitably.

 ## Example code